mths0x5f/keycloak-sms-provider/README.md

   + Check ownership of a phone number (Forms and HTTP API)
   + Use SMS as second factor in 2FA method (Browser flow)

-Two user attributes are going to be used by this provider: _isPhoneNumberVerified_ (bool) and _phoneNumber_ (str).
-Many users can have the same _phoneNumber_, but only one of them is getting _isPhoneNumberVerified_ = true at the end of a verification process.
+Two user attributes are going to be used by this provider: _phoneNumberVerified_ (bool) and _phoneNumber_ (str).
+Many users can have the same _phoneNumber_, but only one of them is getting _phoneNumberVerified_ = true at the end of a verification process.
 This accommodates the use case of pre-paid numbers that get recycled if inactive for too much time.

 ## Compatibility